JWST ETC to APT Interface Support Information

 There are a number of subtle differences at the interface of the JWST Exposure Time Calculator and the Astronomer's Proposal Tool about which users should be aware.

 The JWST Exposure Time Calculator (ETC) and Astronomer's Proposal Tool (APT) are 2 of the primary tools that proposers must use in constructing viable JWST proposals.
-For JWST Cycle 1, the tools will be used separately, with relevant information transferred from ETC to the appropriate APT templates by the user.
+The tools must be used separately, with relevant information transferred from ETC to the appropriate APT templates by the user.
 Significant effort has been expended in development of these tools to coordinate the interface, but there are a number of subtle differences between the tools that remain.
 This article provides a vehicle for highlighting these interface issues while providing links to more information where it is needed.

 The JWST Astronomer's Proposal Tool and Exposure Time Calculator are under continuous development and subject to future updates.
-Current documentation is best effort based on ETC v1.5.1 and APT v2020.1.1.
+Current documentation has been updated and is current as of ETC 1.6.1 and APT 2021.1.